UniStuttgart-VISUS/reCAPit/preprocessing/README.md

 The scripts provided in this folder can be used to **register** a variety of **artifacts** based on the specified sources.
 It should be noted that only artifacts registered in the `manifest.json` can be used by the reCAPit frontend.
-Artifacts are be either recording specific, i.e. are linked to one participant, or global, meaning they describe aggregated data covering more than one participant.
+Artifacts are either recording specific, i.e., are linked to one participant, or global, meaning they describe aggregated data covering more than one participant.

 ### Global Artifacts